1247Foundation Ermesinde of Luxembourg

 Cordemois Abbey – Gallery

-Outer cloister of Cordemois Abbey – contemporary frescoes (Jan Huet, Marcel Laforêt)
+Outer cloister of the Cordemois Abbey – contemporary frescoes (Jan Huet, Marcel Laforêt)

-Outer cloister of Cordemois Abbey – contemporary frescoes (Jan Huet, Marcel Laforêt)
+Outer cloister of the Cordemois Abbey – contemporary frescoes (Jan Huet, Marcel Laforêt)

-Cordemois Abbey Church – stained glass by Géo De Vlamynck (1933) and Yoors
+Cordemois Abbey Church – stained glass windows by Géo De Vlamynck (1933) and Yoors

-Cordemois Abbey Church – stained glass by Géo De Vlamynck (1933) and Yoors
+Cordemois Abbey Church – stained glass windows by Géo De Vlamynck (1933) and Yoors

-Poulie Bridge (1935) in schist – view of Bouillon Castle from the bridge
+Poulie Bridge (1935) in schist – view of the Bouillon Castle from the bridge

-Poulie Bridge (1935) in schist – view of Bouillon Castle from the bridge
+Poulie Bridge (1935) in schist – view of the Bouillon Castle from the bridge

-Artisanal biscuit factory of Cordemois Abbey – cramiques, craquelins, and butter biscuits
+Artisanal biscuit factory of the Cordemois Abbey – cramiques, craquelins and butter biscuits

-Artisanal biscuit factory of Cordemois Abbey – cramiques, craquelins, and butter biscuits
+Artisanal biscuit factory of the Cordemois Abbey – cramiques, craquelins and butter biscuits

-Épine Footbridge – 55-meter suspension structure over the Semois near Cordemois
+Épine Footbridge – 55-meter suspended structure over the Semois near Cordemois

-Épine Footbridge – 55-meter suspension structure over the Semois near Cordemois
+Épine Footbridge – 55-meter suspended structure over the Semois near Cordemois

 📜 From Clairefontaine to Cordemois · 1247–2024

-Understanding Cordemois Abbey requires going back to the 13th century in Luxembourg territory.
-It is there that the spiritual tradition takes root, still nourishing this Ardennes meander today.
+Understanding the Cordemois abbey requires going back to the 13th century, in Luxembourg territory.
+This is where the spiritual tradition that still irrigates this Ardennes meander today takes root.

 1247–1253